 We are kid-friendly and can normally accommodate children ages 7 or older.

 Give the gift of adventure!
 Gift certificates are available for specific flights or a designated dollar amount.
 They expire one year from the date of purchase.
-(Exception: 2019 and 2020 gift certificates will not expire due to COVID-19.)
+(Exception: 2019 and 2020 gift certificates will expire on December 31, 2021.)
 Certificates are non-refundable.
 Certificate holders may upgrade their tour; the value of the certificate will be applied to the chosen flight’s price.